razinShk/Scan-med-remind/docs/NURSE_CONNECT.md

 3. **SupabaseService (app/services/SupabaseService.ts)**
    - Provides database functions for:
      - Sending connection requests
-     - Getting pending requests
+     - Getting pending requests with medication information
      - Responding to requests
      - Managing connections and medications

 ### Data Flow

 1. User sends a connection request with selected medications
-2. Request appears in recipient's pending requests
+2. Request appears in recipient's pending requests tab with medication names
 3. When recipient accepts:
    - Connection status updates to "accepted"
    - `syncSharedMedications` function loads the shared medications
    - Reminders are scheduled for the shared medications
 4. Medications are marked as "shared" to distinguish them
+5. Shared medications appear in the "Shared" tab with reminder controls

 ## User Experience